 Do not use eye cream or moisturizer around the eyes as the benzoyl peroxide will migrate through the cream and cause irritation and possible swelling.
 Pillow cases should be changed regularly to avoid eye issues as well.

 Traditional moisturizers cannot be used under or over benzoyl peroxide.
 They interfere with efficacy and cause the Acne Med to travel into the eye area.
-Those that need extra hydration in the PM should use a water-based hydrating gel or serum under your Acne Med.
+It is important to use a hydrator under acne med to keep the skin barrier from getting irritated.
+This is our favorite hydrating gel to use under Acne Med:

 Do not wear benzoyl peroxide when you expect to perspire.
 If you plan to exercise, engage in physical labor, or be outside in the sun, be sure to fully remove your Acne Med to avoid irritation.